 Chief Executive Officer

 Working in partnership with Tri Delta’s Board leadership and national volunteer leaders, Tri Delta’s CEO is responsible for implementing the Enterprise Strategic Plan and aligning staff and resources to achieve Board Priorities.
 Internally, the CEO oversees the Executive Office and Park Street Properties staff and is responsible for all enterprise operations in collaboration with the Leadership and Management Teams.

 Karen Hughes White, Georgia

-Before joining Tri Delta, Karen served as Senior Vice President of Strategic Partnerships for ALSAC/St. Jude Children’s Research Hospital.
-In this role, she led the organization’s corporate, sports and fitness fundraising and awareness efforts, working with Fortune 500 companies and premier sports leagues, including the NFL, NBA and PGA.
-She also oversaw St. Jude’s fitness portfolio, including the St. Jude Give Thanks Walk, St. Jude Heroes, St. Jude Memphis Marathon Weekend and St. Jude Country Music Marathon.
+Prior to joining Tri Delta, Karen served as Senior Vice President of Strategic Partnerships for ALSAC, the fundraising arm of St. Jude Children’s Research Hospital.
+In this role, she led the organization’s corporate, sports and fitness fundraising and awareness efforts, working with Fortune 500 companies and professional sports leagues.
+Karen also oversaw the organization’s fitness fundraising initiatives.
+She held a similar position for Susan G. Komen as the Director of Sponsorship and Sports.

-Karen played varsity tennis at Brenau University where she joined Tri Delta.
-She later transferred to the University of Georgia and affiliated with Alpha Rho Chapter, where she served in various leadership roles.
-She graduated from Georgia with a Bachelor of Arts in political science and served as an alumna advisor to Gamma Xi Chapter at Furman University.
+Karen joined Tri Delta at Brenau Women’s University, where she played tennis.
+She transferred to the University of Georgia as a sophomore and affiliated with Alpha Rho Chapter, where she served in various leadership roles.
+Karen graduated from Georgia with a Bachelor of Arts in political science.
 She is the proud mother of three children: Mary Patrick, Will, and Tee.
-In her spare time, she enjoys running, cooking/entertaining and sports.
+In her spare time, she enjoys cooking and entertaining, fitness, and sports.